ValleyAudio/ValleyRackFree/README.md

 ### Version

-0.5.1
+0.5.2

+    • New features!
+Check the right click menu:
+        - 3 drum modes (including Euclidean).
+        - Accent output alt mode
+        - 3 external clock resolutions
+        - 1ms and 50% duty cycle gate mode for all trigger outputs
+        - Improved ext clock sensitivity.

 ### Compatibility

-The modules are **currently Mac and Windows only**.
-Linux version will follow shortly.
+The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
-See the appropriate license information for more information.
+See the appropriate license information for more details.

 ### Modules